pjvds/born2code.net/_drafts/move-local-master-commits-to-feature-branch.md

 All the above reset (move the pointer) the local `master` branch to point to commit `A`.

-              master    feature-x
+              master     feature
                 ↓           ↓
     commits     A--B--C--D--E
                 ↑
           origin/master

-We can now checkout branch `feature-x` to continue our work in the feature branch.
+We can now checkout branch `feature` to continue our work in the feature branch.

-    git checkout feature-x
+    git checkout feature

-Every commit we do now adds to the `feature-x` branch.
+Every commit we do now adds to the `feature` branch.

     touch file.txt
     git add file.txt